juniorconseiltaker/workshop-reactjs-part2/exercises/README.md

 ## Task 4

 **Now, you are going to create your first component!
-Here, we want to define links you can click on to access the two roots previously defined**
+Here, we want to define links you can click on to access the two routes previously defined**

 In the `components` folder: